reddxae/unrestrict/README_en.md

 4. Go to the Routing Rules section → Add Rule → in the Inbound Tags field, select `inbound-[ip-address]:[port]` with the port corresponding to your new profile.
 In the Outbound Tags field, select `warp`.
 Click Save and Restart Xray.
 5. Add the WARP-over-VLESS configuration to your subscription manager.
 Done!

 This may be useful if you're unlucky with the server IP address, whose regional affiliation is incorrectly identified by various sites practicing geoblock for users from your country.
-Or if the IP address is simply "dirty" (meaning it was previously used for some unfair purposes, causing sites to constantly require CAPTCHAs or fully restrict access).
-WARP uses the IP addresses of Cloudflare servers that are geographically closest to your server.
+Or if the IP address is "dirty" (meaning it was previously used for some unfair purposes, causing sites to constantly require CAPTCHAs or fully restrict access).
+This often leads to websites blocking all provider subnets by ASN<sup>[`ℹ️`](https://en.wikipedia.org/wiki/Autonomous_system_(Internet))</sup>, regardless of specific IP addresses.
+WARP provides the IP addresses of Cloudflare servers that are geographically closest to your server.
 It's completely free and offers unlimited traffic.

 If you are experiencing problems connecting via WARP (e.g. not all pages even load or load very slowly, can't use IPv6, or other troubles), try set desired profile to the configuration provided below.
 Go to **Xray Configs** → find WARP, open menu → Edit: